golingon/lingon/docs/rationale.md

 Because we had no other choice.

-We didn't want to build yet another abstraction that try to cover everyone's use cases (see https://xkcd.com/927/).
+We didn't want to build yet another abstraction that tries to cover everyone's use cases (see https://xkcd.com/927/).
 So we decided to build a library to facilitate the creation of **your** abstraction for your platform, regardless of the target infrastructure and services.

 ## Problem definition